 When is the next Student Panel?

-Winter Term 2026 Student Panels will take place on:
+Winter Term 2026 Student Panels have already taken place.

 The following motions will be taken to panel as selected by our Democracy Committee: